Sania Nishtar: Peace-building activities

-Nishtar was the Chair of the Health Committee of the Aman ki Asha initiative, a campaign for peace between India and Pakistan, for which she has convened several meetings and negotiated declarations.
+Nishtar was the chair of the health committee of the Aman ki Asha initiative, a campaign for peace between India and Pakistan, for which she has convened several meetings and negotiated declarations.
 As a member of the Pakistan Chapter of the Partners for a New Beginning, Aspen Institute, and a member of the Global Advisory Council of the Pakistan American Foundation and the US-Muslim Engagement Initiative she has been advocating for broader US-Pakistan engagement, towards improving social outcomes.

 Advocacy

 Nishtar's domestic focus is on health sector governance.
 This was illustrated recently in the case of her stance on a spurious drug scandal, abolition of the Ministry of Health, which was part of the Eighteenth Amendment to the Constitution of Pakistan, and the country's inability to eradicate polio.
 She also contributes time as a volunteer to health systems strengthening in her country and has signed two MoUs with Pakistan's Ministry of Health, committing her time pro bono.
 She authored Pakistan's first compendium of health statistics, and the country's first national public health plan for non-communicable diseases.
 Nishtar's book Choked Pipes, an analysis of Pakistan's health systems, became the blue print for the country's health policy.
 She is a member of many health initiatives in Pakistan.
 Through her writings she has become a proponent of governance reforms in Pakistan, and is a member of many national and international boards and initiatives, which aim to improve governance in the country, including the Pakistan Institute of Legislative Development and Transparency.
 She was a member of the Asia Society Task Force on Pakistan 2020, and was formerly a director of IESCO.
-She also serves on Pakistan's Economic Advisory Council, and is the Chair of the Steering Committee for Pakistan's National Vision for Surgical Care.
+She also served on Pakistan's Economic Advisory Council, and was the chair of the steering committee for Pakistan's National Vision for Surgical Care.

 Nishtar has been involved with many international agencies in various capacities.
-She has served as temporary advisor to the World Health Organization,.
-In addition, Nishtar continues to hold several board positions, including the following:
+She has served as temporary advisor to the World Health Organization and other UN initiatives, including the following: